top of page

 • "In business for 30+ years..."

-While these details might sound impressive, they're generally lacking context which is a giveaway that the seller doesn't know the true value of his or her business.
+While these details might sound impressive, they often lack context.
+This suggests that the seller doesn’t understand the true value of their business.

 What Actually Drives Business Value

-Revenue Trends: Buyers want to see consistent, growing top-line revenue.
-A three-year trend showing steady growth is far more valuable than claims about market size or customer count.
+Revenue Trends: Buyers look for consistent, growing top-line revenue.
+A three-year trend showing steady growth carries more weight than vague claims about market size or customer counts.

-Expense Management: Clean, well-documented expenses demonstrate operational efficiency and help buyers understand the true cost structure of the business.
+Expense Management: Well-documented expenses demonstrate operational efficiency.
+They also help buyers understand the true cost structure of the business.

-Net Operating Income (NOI) and EBITDA: These metrics show the business's ability to generate cash flow after covering operating expenses but before interest, taxes, depreciation, and amortization.
+Net Operating Income (NOI) and EBITDA: These metrics reflect the business's ability to generate cash flow after covering operating expenses but before interest, taxes, depreciation, and amortization.

-Seller Discretionary Earnings (SDE): This is often the most critical metric for small to mid-sized businesses.
-SDE includes the owner's salary, benefits, and discretionary expenses, showing the total economic benefit available to a single owner-operator.
+Seller Discretionary Earnings (SDE): This is one of the most critical metrics for small to mid-sized businesses.
+SDE includes the owner's salary, benefits, and discretionary expenses.
+It shows the total economic benefit available to a single owner-operator.

 The Competitor Disguised as a Buyer

-Not everyone who expresses interest in buying your business is a legitimate buyer.
-Some of your biggest competitors may pose as potential buyers to gain access to your confidential business information.
-This industrial espionage can be devastating to your competitive position.
+Not everyone who expresses interest in your business is a legitimate buyer.
+Some competitors may pose as potential buyers to access your confidential information.
+This industrial espionage can be devastating for your competitive position.

 Non-Disclosure Agreement